William Fabriel Myers

-William Fabriel Myers (August 1850 – January 13, 1917) was a lawyer and state senator in South Carolina.
+William Fabriel Myers (August 1850 – January 13, 1917) was an African-American lawyer and state senator in South Carolina.
 An African American, he was involved in politics during the Reconstruction Era.
 He served as a state senator from 1874 until 1878.

 Biography

 Myers was born 1850 in Charleston, South Carolina and was educated during the Reconstruction era at the University of South Carolina before being admitted to the bar in 1875.

 He was appointed as an auditor for Colleton County, South Carolina in 1873 but was removed the following year by Governor Franklin J. Moses for political reasons.

 He served as an elector in November 1876.

 Myers was elected to serve in the South Carolina State Senate in 1874 and served until 1878.

 He was also a major in the state militia from 1873 until 1877.

 He served in 1910 as the deputy collector for the United States Customs in Columbia, South Carolina.

 He died January 13, 1917 Columbia, South Carolina, and is buried in Randolph Cemetery with eight other reconstruction era legislators.